kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.9.0 =
+* Added Product Advertising API (PA-API) response caching feature.
+This feature will prevent PA-API throttle by caching PA-API response and updating the cache asynchronously.
+Added support for Gutenberg editor.

 = 1.8.0 =
 * Added Support for Australia (AU) marketplace and minor bug-fixes.